 Like many top emerging makers before him, working alongside Spinifex’s Pete Schell proved to be a good choice.
 “My true local inspirations lie with Pete,” says Joschke.
 “Innovative, creative, progressive, never afraid to take a risk.
 The end result is generally truly spectacular.
 And if it’s not, what a great learning curve for the next vintage.
 I respect that philosophy wholeheartedly.”

 At Spinifex, Joschke also met Marin Fumey of Domaine Fumey Chatelain, forging a friendship and trading vintages between the Barossa and Fumey’s family estate in the Jura region in France’s north-west.
 It is from those vineyards that Joschke also made one of his first wines, with a chardonnay from Arbois made in 2018 to join a mataro and a grenache from the Barossa’s Vine Vale.
-That range has grown to include rosé, sangiovese, chardonnay, syrah, cinsault and dolcetto – both blends and varietal bottlings – from the Adelaide Hills, Langhorne Creek and the Barossa.

-While Joschke’s wines are certainly on the lo-fi side of things, he’s resistant to easy classification.
+While all of Joschke’s wines are certainly on the lo-fi side of things, he’s resistant to easy classification.
 “I’m not big on comparing myself and wines to others.
 The wines are as intended and are a representation of varieties, the regions they come from and myself,” he says, “soulfully created wines by taking calculated risks throughout vinification.”

 It’s an approach that he puts down to not just the mentoring of Schell, but a host of winemakers and viticulturists both here and in France.
 “Their insight and collective wisdom have helped shape my individual philosophy on winemaking, and I’ll be forever grateful,” he says.

 “Barossa is a traditional region, but it has the emergence of experimental and progressive winemakers and vignerons.
-The blend of tradition and experimental is formidable.
+The blend of tradition and experiment is formidable.
 What makes the Barossa, in my opinion, one of greatest regions in Australia is its wine community – collaborative, inviting, encouraging and willing to give a new fella a go.
 There’s an underground theme of breaking away from its bread and butter, with numerous types of varieties being planted and progressive vinification techniques being adopted.”

 But Joschke is also at pains to point out the critical role of site and farming.
 “We as producers are only as good as the sites.
 Site selection is key – suitable variety to region and climate, along with sustainable vineyard management.
 I continue to search for sites where the grower and I share the same pursuit – a sustainable and ethical collective of growers and producers.
 We’re all in this together and when sustainability and overall quality continues to rise, everybody wins.”

-In the past year, Joschke says he has found valley floor sites that have been abandoned for some time.
-“I’ve been spending the off-season replanting panels where 8-metre cordons once stood,” he says.
+Joschke says he has found valley floor sites that have been abandoned for some time.
 “The project is super exciting, and with the practices adopted, should yield exceptional organic fruit down the track.
-The chainsaw will be my friend come June this year, where vines will be cut back to basics, eutypa rid and shoots trained to become our new vine babies.
-I’ve also managed to find additional organic sites in regions only dabbled in previously for new cuvees.”
+I’ve also managed to find additional organic sites in regions only dabbled in previously for new cuvees. … Cinsault and mataro are also being planted for us by a local grower this year, which we’ll have a lot of involvement in.
+These two sites will be specifically grown for rosé.”